Last Updated on May 30, 2021 by Helga Dosa

-Dolce & Gabbana celebrates the voluptuous woman and the metro-sexual man.
-The Dolce and Gabbana woman glories in her curves and her inherent sexuality: Madonna is the brand’s most famous muse.
-Being one of the world famous singer’s favorite designers helped Domenico Dolce and Stefano Gabbana immensely on their climb up the ladder of success.
+Dolce and Gabbana celebrates the voluptuous woman and the metro-sexual man.
+The Dolce and Gabbana woman glories in her curves and her inherent sexuality: Madonna is the brand’s most famous mouse.
+Being one of the world-famous singer’s favorite designers helped Domenico Dolce and Stefano Gabbana immensely on their climb up the ladder of success.
 Together they have designed a great many costumes for her to wear in her world tours.
 And their work just keeps getting better.

+Let’s have a look now at the life of Dolce and Gabbana designers.
 Domenico Dolce was born on August 13, 1958 in Polizzi, Generosa (near Palermo, Sicily).
 He got an early start in the fashion design business working for his father’s small company.
-Stefano Gabbana, of Venetian origins, was born on November 14, 1962 in Milan.
+Stefano Gabbana, of Venetian origins, was born on November 14, 1962, in Milan.
 He began his academic career studying graphic design but soon turned his attention to his real love, that of fashion.

 Both men spent two years working as assistant designers but eventually decided that they wanted to start their own design studio.
 They made it happen in 1982.
 They both had an interesting and eclectic mix of ideas to bring to the clothes they designed and it was believed (and still is) that Dolce’s ties to Sicily inspired many of their fashions.

 This dynamic team got their first break in 1985 when they were among three names chosen to present their collections in the new talents category at the shows held in Milan.
 Their work was met with much praise and admiration.
 Before long, Italian fashion, a new generation referred to as “Made in Italy”, became world-renowned.
 Dolce and Gabbana were convinced they had a unique approach to fashion and their first success gave them the confidence to move forward with their designs and expand as they saw fit.